IgorWarzocha/TheGrokMCP/README.md

 ## ☕ Support This Project

-If this system helps you master Claude prompting, consider buying me a coffee!
+If this has helped you, consider buying me a coffee so I can finance my Opus credits!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K31G2HFS)